 If remodeling your kitchen could be compared to baking, then the kitchen countertop is the proverbial icing on the cake.
-Technically, the "greenest" countertop is the one you already have; that is, if you can refurbish it.
+Technically, the "greenest" countertop is the one you already have if you can refurbish it.

 Recycled Glass Slab

 Instead of natural stone, try recycled glass slab countertops.